 Council considers that the costs involved with administering Section 94 are an integral and essential component of the efficient provision of facilities generated by the development in the LGA.
 Accordingly costs associated with the ongoing administration and management of this contributions plan will be levied on all applications occasioning a development contribution.
-These costs will appear as a separate element in the works schedule.
-The method of calculation is described in Section 5.6 which details the implementation, review, monitoring and updating procedures set out in the Plan.
+These costs will appear as a separate element in the rates schedule.
+The method of calculation is described in Section 5.5 the implementation, review, monitoring and updating procedures set out in the Plan.
 In addition studies are undertaken to determine the design and costings of works as well as to review the development and demand assumptions of the contributions plan.

 Where a MPB or WIK agreement is negotiated between a developer and the Council, the Plan Administration and Management Contribution levy will still apply.
-This amount will cover plan review costs and also Council's costs associated with negotiating the MPB and supervision work undertaken.
+This amount will cover plan review costs and Council's costs associated with administering the Agreement.